vitest-dev/eslint-plugin-vitest/docs/rules/no-import-node-test.md

 # Disallow importing `node:test` (`vitest/no-import-node-test`)

+💼 This rule is enabled in the `recommended-legacy` config.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

 <!-- end auto-generated rule header -->